Skip to main content

 Deploy stablecoins

 Deploy two SPL token mints that represent the source and target currencies.
-The bank’s Dfns wallet becomes the mint authority.
+The bank’s DFNS wallet becomes the mint authority.

 Each command prints the mint address.
 Copy both into your dfns/.env as SOURCE_MINT and TARGET_MINT.